 We don't know exactly how the heavens opened.
 Perhaps the clouds parted and a beam of radiant light shone down on Jesus.
-God's Holy Spirit came down and landed on Jesus in the form of a dove.
+God's Holy Spirit came down in the form of a dove and landed on Jesus.
 A great and mighty voice from Heaven proclaimed, "This is My Son.
-I Am very pleased with Him."
+I am very pleased with Him."

 The crowd probably froze in awe at the miraculous sight.
-This was definitely the Messiah, the One they had waited for!
+This was definitely the Messiah, the One for Whom they had waited!